macrat/askgpt.vim/README.md

 ## How to use

-1. Set the API key in your vimrc.
+1. Set your OpenAI API key in your vimrc.

 ```vim
 g:askgpt_api_key = 'xxxxxxxxxxxxxxxxxxxx'
 ```

-2. Launch Vim and open the chat window with `:AskGPT`.
+2. Open Vim and use the `:AskGPT` command to open the chat window.

-3. Type in what you want to ask and press enter.
+3. Enter your question and press Enter.

-## Tips and notes
+## Hints and Cautions

-- The contents of the window where `:AskGPT` is executed are sent to ChatGPT, so you can make requests such as "What is this function?" and "Translate this sentence".

-- Be careful not to execute `:AskGPT` on files that should not be sent to OpenAI.

-- It analyzes all files open in the original window, so if you have a large file open, the number of tokens may become enormous.
-Use with caution.
+- You can share a range with ChatGPT by executing the `:[range]AskGPT` command.

+  * When you want to ask about a piece of code, it's convenient to select it in Visual mode and execute the `:'<,'>AskGPT` command.

+  * You can ask a question about the whole file by executing the `:%AskGPT` command.

+- You can enter your question directly from the command line by executing the `:AskGPT [your question]` command.

+- By default, the last 10 messages and shared code will be sent to the ChatGPT API.
+There is no limit on the number of characters, so use it carefully.

+  * You can change the number of messages to send through `g:askgpt_history_size`.

+  * The message history can be deleted with `:AskGPT!`.